michaelnisi/troubled/data/posts/2018/cloudkit.md

 The stateful access point of the CloudKit API is `CKContainer`.
 It owns an operation queue, to which you add operation to interact with a iCloud database.

-#### CloudKit’s API is Operation based
+#### CloudKit is Operation based

-CoudKit’s API is Operation based, an interesting and inspiring choice, I think.
+CoudKit’s API is [Operation](https://developer.apple.com/documentation/cloudkit/ckoperation) based, an interesting and inspiring choice, I think.
 On that note, even if you are not planning to use CloudKit, I recommend to study it, as guide for modern Cocoa API design.

 While pushing data to the server with CKModifyRecordsOperation you can pass client change token, probably a UUID.
 The server will include this in the result of your next fetch as means for you to check if your last push went through.
 It doesn’t really help much, of course, but at least you can adjust your assumptions.
 Contrary to the server change tokens, which are per database and per zone, there’s only one client change token per database.
 I just mention this, because it tripped me up, during my first experiments with this API.